akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 Arguments supported in the `provider` block:

 * edgerc - (Optional) The location of the `.edgerc` file containing credentials.
 The default is `\$HOME/.edgerc`.
 * config_section - (Optional) The credential section to use within the `.edgerc` file for all Edge Grid calls.
-If not included, uses credentials in the default section of the `.edgerc` file.
+If you don't use `config_section`, the Akamai Provider uses the credentials in the `default` section of the `.edgerc` file.

 #### Deprecated arguments

 * property_section - (Deprecated) The credential section to use for the [Property Manager API](https://developer.akamai.com/api/core_features/property_manager/v1.html).
-If not added, uses credentials in the default section of the `.edgerc` file.
+If you don't use `property_section`, the Akamai Provider uses the credentials in the `default` section of the `.edgerc` file.
 * dns_section - (Deprecated) The credential section to use for the [Edge DNS Zone Management API](https://developer.akamai.com/api/cloud_security/edge_dns_zone_management/v2.html).
-If not added, uses credentials in the default section of the `.edgerc` file.
+If you don't use `dns_section`, the Akamai Provider uses the credentials in the `default` section of the `.edgerc` file.
 * [gtm_section] - (Deprecated) The credential section to use for the [Global Traffic Management API](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html).
-If not added, uses credentials in the default section of the `.edgerc` file.
+If you don't use `gtm_section`, the Akamai Provider uses the credentials in the `default` section of the `.edgerc` file.

 ## How else can I authenticate on Akamai?

 Referencing a local `.edgerc` file in your `akamai.tf` file is the preferred authentication method.
-However there are a few other methods you can use if necessary.
+But there are a few other methods you can use, like inline credentials and environment variables.

 Authenticate using inline credentials
 -------------------------------------

-If needed, you can specify credentials inline for each resource or data source used.
-To do this, you'll need to add a `config` block that includes authentication information.
+If needed, you can specify credentials inline for each resource or data source.
+To do this, add a `config` block that includes authentication information.

 ### Example usage